 The tree will arrive with decorations included – fairy lights with batteries included, baubles, garland, and a star topper for the final touch of Christmas magic.

-This year the tree comes in three festive designs – The Party Time tree, the Twinkle tree and the Christmas Magic tree.
+This year the tree comes in five festive designs – The Minimalist tree, The Simple Pleasures tree, The Creative Crafts tree, The Starry Night tree and The Winter Walk tree.

 Once Christmas is over the trees can be potted up outside.
-One of the Ideal Home team still has theres growing in the garden from last year.
+One of the Ideal Home team still has theirs growing in the garden from last year.

-Which one will you be ordering this Christmas?
+Which one of the five festive designs will you be ordering this Christmas?